P-p-H-d/mlib/README.md

 This container is designed to be used for easy synchronization inter-threads (and the variable shall be a global shared one).

-This is linked to [shared atomic register](https://en.wikipedia.org/wiki/Shared_register) in the litterature and [snapshot](https://en.wikipedia.org/wiki/Shared_snapshot_objects) names vector of such registers where each element of the vector can be updated separetly.
-They can be classified according to the number of producers/consummers:
+This is linked to [shared atomic register](https://en.wikipedia.org/wiki/Shared_register) in the literature and [snapshot](https://en.wikipedia.org/wiki/Shared_snapshot_objects) names vector of such registers where each element of the vector can be updated separately.
+They can be classified according to the number of producers/consumers:
-SPSC (Single Producer, Single Consummer),
+SPSC (Single Producer, Single Consumer),
-MPSC (Multiple Producer, Single Consummer),
+MPSC (Multiple Producer, Single Consumer),
-SPMC (Single Producer, Multiple Consummer),
+SPMC (Single Producer, Multiple Consumer),
-MPMC (Multiple Producer, Multiple Consummer),
+MPMC (Multiple Producer, Multiple Consumer),

 The provided containers by the library are designed to handle huge structure efficiently and as such deal with the memory reclamation needed to handle them.